mhx/dwarfs/doc/mkdwarfs.md

   of two.
 The entries can be decompressed individually, so no extra memory is used when accessing the filesystem (except for the symbol table, which is only a few hundred bytes).
-This is turned on by default.
+This is enabled by default.
 For small filesystems, it's possible that the compressed strings plus symbol table are actually larger than the uncompressed strings.
 If this is the case, the strings will be stored uncompressed, unless `force` is also specified.